for with the heart a person believes, resulting in righteousness, and with the mouth he confesses, resulting in salvation.Romans 10:10(NASB)

-It is God ALONE Who looks on the thoughts and intent of the heart.
-God alone knows if our FAITH is genuine.
-God alone knows if we truly believe in our heart that Jesus died for our sins, was buried and rose on the third day, according to the Scripture.
-And when a person believes on the Lord Jesus Christ in their heart, for the forgiveness of their sins - God knows and He saves.
+It is God ALONE Who looks on the thoughts and intents of the heart.
+God alone knows if our faith is genuine.
+God alone knows if we truly believe in our heart that Jesus died for our sins, was buried, and rose on the third day, according to the Scripture.
+And when a person believes on the Lord Jesus Christ in their heart for the forgiveness of their sins - God knows and He saves.

 And it is God ALONE to Whom we confess with our mouths that Jesus is Lord.
 Confessing with my mouth to another person can never cause me to be saved - even if I use the right words, for no man can save another person - only God can save.
 Only God can forgive sins.
 And when a sinner confesses with their mouth to God that he believes in the Person and Work of Christ and that 'Jesus is Lord', God is faithful and just to hear our confession and forgive us our sins - for God hears and He saves.

 It is only as one studies this passage of Scripture systematically, harmonistically, and in context that we come to an understanding that it is with the heart a person believes resulting in righteousness - for God Himself can read our heart and transfer us into the kingdom of His dear Son.
 And it is with the mouth that we confess to our Heavenly Father that Jesus is Lord - which results in salvation - and all is done to the glory of God the Father.